Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Why “GREEN CHEESE” didn't go with QUICK FIX
+Why “GREEN CHEESE” didn't go with WHAT "JACK" MIGHT REFER TO

-Seems like: QUICK FIX → Actually: ASSOCIATED WITH THE MOON
+Seems like: WHAT "JACK" MIGHT REFER TO → Actually: ASSOCIATED WITH THE MOON

 Browse by Date